columk1/wheres-alex-honnold/README.md

 [![Game Screenshot][game-screenshot]](https://wheres-honnold.netlify.app)

 A simple SPA with a React front-end and Firebase back-end.
+Players are timed as they search a draggable high-resolution image of El Capitain for a number of famous rock features.
+A leaderboard displays the top 10 scores.
+Desktop users will have a magnifier as their cursor.

 ## Notes

 This was mostly an exercise to see what can be done without a server.
 I used a few anti-patterns on the front-end as I was mostly focused on exploring Firebase.
 The main game component should really be split up and placed in a router.
 The mouse and touch events are all inline and should be extracted and organized.

 For security, the coordinates of the hidden objects are stored on the back-end.
 The score of each game is calculated using event-driven timestamps.
 These are set on the server using server time.
-There are rules in place which don't allow anyone to write a new score to the db unless there are a few parameters met, i.e. The relevant documents and timestamps must already exist.
+There are rules in place which don't allow anyone to write a new score to the db unless there are a few parameters met, i.e. the relevant documents and timestamps must already exist.

-Further security improvements would include:
+Further security improvements could include:

-- Moving the hidden object overlay images out of the bundle to a CDN
+- Move the hidden object overlay images out of the bundle to a CDN
-- Moving some of the game logic to cloud functions
+- Move some of the game logic to cloud functions
 - Implement a real time listener to improve the accuracy of the timer

 <!-- GETTING STARTED -->

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites